Nurse Practitioner

 Do a lot of nurses experience back pain or anything similar from being on their feet all day?
 Do they wear any special kinds of shoes or braces to combat this?

-Asked by melissa mccoy over 11 years ago
+Asked by melissa mccoy about 12 years ago

 Back pain is pretty common - mostly with caring for aduts because of all of the manual labor.
 Foot pain is pretty common from being on your feet all day long.
 I think that the favorite shoes to wear are Dansko brand shoes.
 I love them.
 They give the best support.